-2. Care For a Sticking (Non-Moving) Lens
+2. Care for a Sticking (Non-Moving) Lens

 If the lens stops moving or cannot be removed, you should be instructed to apply a few drops of the recommended lubricating solution directly to your eye and wait until the lens begins to move freely on your eye before removing it.
-If non-movement of the lens continues, you should immediately consult your eyecare practitioner.
+If non-movement of the lens continues, you should immediately consult your Eye Care Professional.